 ONA is providing:

-Participants will select from several topics that resonated with the ONA community and can join multiple circles, choosing to engage with a social aim or to collaborate on a resource for the community.
-We’re activating Community Circles around five themes:
+Participants will select from two topics that resonated with the ONA community during the last Community Circles gatherings, and meet to collaborate on a shared resource for the community.
+We’re activating this round of Community Circles around two questions:

-ONA Community Circles are designed to address both challenges.
+ONA Community Circles are designed to address our community’s challenges.
 Each circle is essentially a small virtual discussion group, which presents an opportunity for a deeper connection among peers.
-Further, each circle will have a single purpose decided by its members.
-ONA will provide trained hosts to lead conversations, as well as prompts and resources.
-Some circles might be aimed just at sharing experiences, coping strategies and observations about our current, strange reality.
-Others may focus on producing practical tip sheets.
+Further, each circle will have a shared project outcome.

 Frequently Asked Questions